 When someone breaks the law on protected characteristics – for example, an employer chooses not to hire someone because of their race – it’s known as direct discrimination.

-Some forms of discrimination are indirect and may be less obvious.
-In the workplace, indirect discrimination means there are rules or arrangements that apply to everyone, but which in practice could be less fair to someone with a protected characteristic.
+Some forms of discrimination in the workplace are 'indirect'.
+This means that there are rules or arrangements that apply to everyone, but which in practice could be less fair to someone with a protected characteristic.
 You could be breaking the law if you discriminate indirectly.

 For example, an organisation is recruiting for a head of sales.
 They only advertise the role internally.
 The potential applicants in the organisation are all men.
 They could therefore be discriminating indirectly against women.

-In certain circumstances, an employer can ask questions about a protected characteristic, such as disability or race.
+In certain circumstances an employer can ask questions about a protected characteristic, such as disability or race.
 If they do this they have to follow the law.

 Common examples are: